* I am still in training for this! *

 Biomechanic coaches use an evidence-based system of screening and prehabilitation exercise programme.
 This will enable me to train athletes to optimal performance while reducing the risk of injury.

 What does it involve?

 I start off by doing a full body screen for pelvis, spine, shoulders, knees and feet.
-Muscles, joints and nerves all affect each other and this system provides techniques to affect each system.
+Muscles, joints and nerves all affect each other, we are an integrated system and this system provides techniques to affect each of these system.

 The next phase is working on stability and control by performing core strength work to give a good base of strength around the entire trunk.

 The third phase is function and performance and strengthening the pelvis, spine, shoulders, knees and feet to allow better function.
 Using specific assessments based on joint strength ratios we can consider more sport-specific movements to reduce risk of injury and improve sporting performance.